 With both methods, place the pot or jar somewhere it will receive bright, indirect light.

 Go on and grow with confidence!
 Want to take a step back and revisit Succulent Care 101?
 Go ahead, bestie!
 Ready to learn more?
-Stay tuned for Succulent Care 301.
+Check out Succulent Care 301!